Planning-Driven Programming: A Large Language Model Programming Workflow: Analysis of Unsolved Problems for LPW using GPT-3.5

-LPW and SLPW achieve state-of-the-art performance among evaluated methods and show dominance compared to other LLM debuggers.
-We categorize the failure reasons for LPW and SLPW on HumanEval with GPT-3.5 into 5 types.
-Table \ref{unsolved_gpt-3.5} compares the percentage of different failure reasons out of the total unsolved problems for LPW and SLPW based on authors' manual review.
-Approximately half of the errors result from the \textit{No Code} type, where the generated solution plan fails to be verified on the visible tests, or the resulting verification includes incorrect intermediate outputs in the solution generation phase, leading to failure after reaching the maximum iteration threshold.
+LPW achieves state-of-the-art performance among the evaluated methods and demonstrates superiority over other LLM debuggers.
+We categorize the failure reasons for LPW on HumanEval with GPT-3.5 into 4 types.
+Table \ref{unsolved_gpt-3.5} compares the percentage of different failure reasons out of the total unsolved problems for LPW based on authors' manual review.
+In LPW, half of the errors result from the \textit{No Code} type, where the generated solution plan fails to be verified on the visible tests, or the resulting verification includes incorrect intermediate outputs in the solution generation phase, leading to failure after reaching the maximum iteration threshold.
 The second most common reason is \textit{Missing Conditions}, originating from the same issues in the plan and plan verification.
-Notably, LPW generated program solutions contain no logic errors, whereas SLPW produces only one program with a logic error.
-Both SLPW and LPW fail in the \textit{91st} problem, where the generated programs are unable to solve the hidden tests due to deviations from the plan and plan verification (\textit{Differ from Intended Solution}).
-The plan verification clearly specifies splitting the input string into sentences using delimiters ``.", ``?" or ``!", but the generated code only handles the full stop case and ignores ``?" and ``!".
+For LPW, 5.6\% of failures result from the generated program solution differing from the plan and plan verification (\textit{Differ from Intended Solution}).
+For example, LPW fails in the \textit{91st} problem, where the generated program is unable to solve the hidden tests due to deviations from the plan and plan verification.
+The plan verification clearly specifies splitting the input string into sentences using delimiters ``.'', ``?'' or ``!'', but the generated code only handles the full stop case and ignores ``?'' and ``!''.